DEQrmichie/heatsource-9/README.md

 ```

 The control file can also be parameterized in python directly using `**kwargs`.
-Any control file key arguments passed will be written into the output control file.
+Any control file key arguments passed will be written into the output control file when the control file is first created, or when `overwrite=True`.
 Unknown keys raise an error.
 ```python
 from heatsource9 import setup